-Minimum Maturity

-Investments Rating Required Fair Value

-Investments:

-Local Agency Investment Fund (LAIF) NA \$ 6,403,815 \$ 6,403,815

-Total Investments \$ 6,403,815 \$ 6,403,815
+Investments Minimum Rating Required Fair Value Maturity Months or Less Investments: .
+Local Agency Investment Fund (LAIF) NA \$ 6,403,815 \$ 6,403,815 Total Investments \$ 6,403,815 \$ 6,403,815

 Credit Risk

 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by nationally recognized statistical rating organization.
 As of June 30, 2023, SMC Fire had the following investments and ratings.